PhilipYip1988/python-notebooks/anaconda/linux/install.md

 Everytime a command is input in the Terminal it runs one of the binaries in this folder.

-The binaries python3 is the system Python.
+The binary python3 is the system Python.
 There will be an alias of this binary giving the minor version:

 <img src='images_install/img_003.png' alt='img_003' width='450'/>

+Note that the binary is called python3 instead of python.
+In old versions of Linux both Python 2 and Python 3 were preinstalled; python was Python 2 and python3 was Python 3.
+Python 2 has reached end of life and so now only Python 3 is preinstalled.

 If the folder is right clicked and Open in Terminal is selected: